-The DFP Code of Conduct outlines our zero tolerance for discrimination, harassment, workplace violence, bullying, child and forced labour within our business, our supply networks, the businesses of our clients and their supply chains .
+The DFP Code of Conduct outlines our zero tolerance for discrimination, harassment, workplace violence, bullying, child and forced labour within our business, our supply networks, the businesses of our clients and their supply chains.

-Our Whistleblower Policy identifies modern slavery and provides further guidance to our people in relation to the behaviours we expect and outlines the mechanisms available for the reporting of behaviour or practices that are inconsistent with this.
+Our Whistleblower Policy provides further guidance to our people in relation to the behaviours we expect and outlines the mechanisms available for the reporting of behaviour or practices that are inconsistent with this.

-In addition to the Policies mentioned above, our comprehensive people and human rights-focused policy suite outlined below support DFP's commitment to the eradication of modern slavery:
+In addition to the Policies mentioned above, our comprehensive people and human rights-focused policy suite include:

-- DFP OHS Commitment
+- DFP OHS Commitment •

 - Code of Ethical Practice

-- DFP Environmental Policy
+- DFP Environmental Policy •

-- Anti-Discrimination, Anti-Harassment, EO and Bullying Policy
+- Anti-Discrimination, Anti-Harassment, EO and Bullying Policy •

-- Flexible Work Arrangements Policy
+- Flexible WorkArrangements Policy

 - Leave Policy

 - Workplace Diversity and Inclusion Policy

 - Corporate Social Responsibility Policy

 - Grievance Policy and procedure

 - Family and Domestic Violence Policy